tensortrade-org/tensortrade/docs/source/overview/getting_started.md

 make run-notebook
 ```

 which will generate a link of the form 127.0.0.1:8888/?token=...
-Paste this link into your browers and select the notebook you'd like to explore
+Paste this link into your browsers and select the notebook you'd like to explore

 ### Build Documentation